MHR01Habib/Zero-Trust-IAM-Architecture-Microsoft-EntraID/walkthrough/README.md

 # Walkthrough

-A visual tour of the Detrova Mobility Zero Trust IAM lab, showing the key pieces I built and configured in Microsoft Entra ID.
+A visual tour of the Detrova Mobility Zero Trust IAM lab, showing the key pieces I built and configured in Microsoft Entra ID and Intune.

 ---